 The Importance of Knowing How Small We Are

 In today’s culture there’s this prevalent cliché: you’re a beautiful, unique snowflake.

 Maybe you are.
 But you’re still one of many billions such snowflakes.
 You’re still fragile, incredibly so.

 We go through life often thinking that we’re at the center of existence, yet this photograph captured from the outskirts of our own solar system shows us for what we truly are: a bit of rust and stardust dancing within the infinite darkness of space.

-This is not a troublesome thought, quite the contrary.
+This is not a depressing thought, quite the contrary.
 This realization should allow us to contemplate on the importance of humility and kindness, should make us realize that all we have, all we have ever known or loved, all those who lived before us, all of that is contained by this pale blue dot.

 We are floating in space on a speck of stardust.
 Go far enough, everything becomes irrelevant.

 Distance yourself from a problem, and you see it for what it is.
 You realize that perspective is everything.

 We suffer because we believe we’re at the center of the universe.
 This is our default setting: self-centered, selfish, impatient, insecure.